Remmy195/PriceTaker-StochasticDualDynamicProgramming/README.md

 - `Stochastic_Dual_Dynamic_Programming.jl` performs In-Sample and Out-of-Sample evaluations of the SDDP policy.
 - Set the type of policy evaluation.
 - For out_of_sample_historic simulation, provide a vector of prices.

+#### Running the Batch Script
+- On Windows, run the `SDDP.bat` file
+- On Linux/Mac, run the `SDDP.sh` file
+   - This will execute the Monte Carlo simulation first, which calculates and saves the bounds.
+Then, it runs the SDDP script, which reads these bounds and proceeds with its computation.
+- ##### Manual Computation of Bounds
+If you prefer to set the bounds manually instead of having them computed by the Monte Carlo simulation, you can do so by modifying the SDDP script:

+Open the SDDP Script:
+Open the SDDP script (sddp_script.jl) in a text editor.

+Comment Out the Bounds Reading Section:
+Find the section where the script reads the bounds from the file.
+Comment out this section to prevent the script from reading the file.
+It might look like this:

 #### Documentation
 - Detailed information can be found in the [SDDP.jl documentation](https://sddp.dev/stable).